H2OKing89/shelfr/docs/implementation/MKBRR_WRAPPER_PLAN.md

 class TorrentInfo(BaseModel):
-    """Parsed torrent metadata from mkbrr inspect.
+    """Parsed torrent metadata (from bencode or mkbrr inspect).

-    Note: Use --verbose flag to capture non-standard metadata fields in both root and info dictionaries.
+    Recommended: Parse .torrent files directly using bencode for stable, format-independent access. mkbrr inspect is human-readable but not designed for machine parsing.
     """

     name: str